 While the exact cause of endometrial cancer is unknown, a high level of oestrogen has been found to play a role in its development.
 There are many risk factors, in addition to obesity, diabetes and hypertension, associated with this cancer.
 These other risk factors include:

-According to the Singapore Cancer Registry, 1,778 cases of endometrial cancer were diagnosed here between the years 2008-2012.
-Its incidence is the highest among women aged 50-59.
+According to the Singapore Cancer Registry, endometrial cancer is the highest among women aged 50-59.

 “Endometrial cancer can occur at any age, but 70 per cent of the time, it occurs after the age of 50,” says Dr Wong.
 “Factors such as a high fat diet and more women not having children are responsible for an increase in the number of cases worldwide.”